01 of 11

 Clawfoot tubs were once a classic and common bathtub, and today they are cute, retro, and oh, so trendy.
 Clawfoot tubs are one type of freestanding tub; this type sits on elevated feet rather than on its bottom surface.

 You can have a lot of fun playing with different types of feet and their impact on appearance in a bathroom.
-In this example, designed by Beginning in the Middle, the feet are sculptural and their finish contrasts with the finish of the tub.Continue to 5 of 11 below.
+In this example, the feet are sculptural and their finish contrasts with the finish of the tub.Continue to 5 of 11 below.

 05 of 11